PBAC reconsidered plitidepsin for myeloma

 The Leukaemia Foundation also made comments to the July 2019 PBAC meeting for a previous submission for plitidepsin for myeloma.

-* At least three treatments including both a proteasome inhibitor (PI) and an immunomodulator (IMiD), or in patients who have received two prior lines of therapy, if the patient is refractory and/or intolerant to both a PI and an IMiD.Posted on March 18th, 2020
+* At least three treatments including both a proteasome inhibitor (PI) and an immunomodulator (IMiD), or in patients who have received two prior lines of therapy, if the patient is refractory and/or intolerant to both a PI and an IMiD.Last updated on May 5th, 2020

 Developed by the Leukaemia Foundation in consultation with people living with a blood cancer, Leukaemia Foundation support staff, haematology nursing staff and/or Australian clinical haematologists.
 This content is provided for information purposes only and we urge you to always seek advice from a registered health care professional for diagnosis, treatment and answers to your medical questions, including the suitability of a particular therapy, service, product or treatment in your circumstances.
 The Leukaemia Foundation shall not bear any liability for any person relying on the materials contained on this website.